pfennigbube/dotfiles-nixos/README.md

 ```bash
 sudo nixos-rebuild switch --flake .#yourcomputerhostname
 ```
-("yourcomputerhostname has to be changed to the name of your machine (#default should work fine tho) and thats it! after some waiting you can reboot your pc and it should look just like mine!
+("yourcomputerhostname" has to be changed to the name of your machine (#default should work fine tho))

+and thats it! after some waiting you can reboot your pc and it should look just like mine!
   # Troubleshooting
   - just contact me or open an issue!